APTrust/userguide/docs/quick_start.md

 ## Logging In

-You can log in to Pharos, APTrust's online registry, at the URLs below:
+You can log in to Registry, APTrust's online registry, at the URLs below:

 * __Staging Repository__ - https://staging.aptrust.org
     - Staging is for very new, potentially unstable features.